What is Billable Utilization?

 A Nuanced View:

 Many top-performing professional services firms take a more nuanced view, and oftentimes have multiple resource utilization measures.
 In addition to measuring billable utilization, they may also measure:

 - Chargeable utilization: measures time spent on billable projects, but only billable time that actually generates revenue

 - Productive utilization: measures the number of hours spent on non-billable work deemed vital to the ongoing business of the firm, such as business development or product development

-- Total utilization: measures overall utilization, for example, to make sure someone in the finance department isn’t consistently time tracking 100-hour weeks
+- Total utilization: measures overall utilization, for example, to make sure someone in the finance department isn’t consistently logging 100-hour weeks

 Billable Utilization Formula: The Denominator

 The denominator of the resource utilization rate is driven by how the organization defines each person’s availability.
-Similarly to the numerator, how an organization calculates the denominator may also drive behavior.
+Like the numerator, how an organization calculates the denominator may also drive behavior.

 A Simple View:

 For example, people are generally not working on billable projects or generating revenue during company holidays or sick time.
 Given that, the decision of whether or not to count those hours as available hours in the denominator affects the utilization calculation.

 If people feel that taking sick time will count against them when computing their utilization, they may be less likely to stay in bed when they’re ill.
 In addition, since the summer months and the holidays are oftentimes peak times for vacation, including time off and holidays in the denominator can lead to variability due to seasonal effects in utilization.